 Step 1: Gather Your Materials

-Step 2: Create the Salt Dough
+Step 2: Make the Salt Dough

 In a mixing bowl, combine the flour, salt, and water.
 Stir until a soft, pliable dough forms.